zneb21/MOOC_Website/README.md

 * Traditional crafts and local skills
 * Festivals and cultural customs

-It is built for **students, teachers, parents, tourists, researchers, and lifelong learners** who want to explore Iloilo at their own pace.
+**Target users:** students, teachers, parents, tourists, researchers, and lifelong learners.

 ---

 ## 🎯 Purpose and Goals

 * Promote **localized online learning** centered on Iloilo culture
-* Preserve and share Iloilo’s traditions in a digital format
+* Preserve and share Iloilo’s traditions digitally
-* Provide a smooth and beginner-friendly MOOC experience
+* Provide a smooth, beginner‑friendly MOOC experience
-* Support learners using an **AI Course Assistant**
+* Support learners with **AI‑powered guidance**
 * Make cultural education accessible anytime, anywhere

 ---

 ## 🌺 Cultural Relevance & AI Integration

-SilayLearn highlights Iloilo’s cultural identity by focusing on **real local experiences** instead of generic topics.
-Each course connects directly to the province’s heritage and daily life.
+SilayLearn emphasizes Iloilo’s identity by grounding lessons in **real local contexts** rather than generic content.

-### 🤖 AI Course Assistant
+### 🤖 AI Course Assistant (Python Flask)

-The built-in AI assistant:
+The AI assistant:

-* Helps explain lessons in simpler terms
+* Explains lessons in simpler terms
 * Translates concepts into **Filipino or Hiligaynon**
-* Provides localized examples related to Iloilo
+* Provides localized Iloilo‑based examples
-* Acts as a learning guide for students

-This feature enhances understanding while keeping cultural context intact.
+* Maintains conversational context to guide learners

+AI interactions are handled via a **Python Flask API** and stored for continuity and improvement.

+---

+## ✉️ Email Automation System (Python Flask)

+SilayLearn includes an **automated email system** built with Python Flask to improve security, communication, and user engagement.

+**Use cases:**

+* Password reset requests
+* Account and system notifications
+* Course‑related updates (future‑ready)

+**How it works:**

+1. A user triggers an action (e.g., password reset)
+2. The backend generates a **secure, unique token**
+3. The token is saved with an **expiration time**
+4. Flask sends an automated email containing the action link
+5. The user completes the action securely

+This design ensures **automation, security, and reliability** with minimal manual handling.

 ---